ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   have empty values in the EXTRA-TEXT field, the entire JSON is discarded.

-* If a DNS client has enabled opportunistic privacy profile (Section 5 of {{!RFC8310}}) for DoT, the DNS client will either fall back to an encrypted connection without authenticating the DNS server provided by the local network or fall back to clear text DNS, and cannot exchange encrypted DNS messages.
+* If a DNS client has enabled opportunistic privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client will either fall back to an encrypted connection without authenticating the DNS server provided by the local network or fall back to clear text DNS, and cannot exchange encrypted DNS messages.
 Both of these fallback mechanisms